z3r0c10wn/wazuh-documentation/source/deploying-with-kubernetes/kubernetes-conf.rst

             $ kubectl apply -f elastic_stack/elasticsearch/elasticsearch-api-svc.yaml
             $ kubectl apply -f elastic_stack/elasticsearch/elasticsearch-sts.yaml

     3.3.
-Deploy Kibana and Nginx
+Deploy Kibana and NGINX

         In case you need to provide a domain name, update the *domainName* annotation value in the ``nginx-svc.yaml`` file before deploying that service.
 You should also set a valid AWS ACM certificate ARN in the ``nginx-svc.yaml`` for the `service.beta.kubernetes.io/aws-load-balancer-ssl-cert` annotation.
 That certificate should match with the `domainName`.